Illicit cigarette trade: Ireland

-In the Republic of Ireland, cigarette prices are amongst the highest in the world due to heavy excise tax: typically €15 (US$12.70, GB£9.70) for a pack of twenty.
+In the Republic of Ireland, cigarette prices are amongst the highest in the world due to heavy excise tax: typically €15 (US$12.70, £9.70) for a pack of twenty.
 Because of this, a heavy incentive is created for smuggling from the European Union mainland, where the same pack can cost far less (e.g. Spain €5, or in Eastern Europe €3–€4).
 Larger operators can purchase a shipping container full of cigarettes in Asia for €300,000, selling the tobacco on for as much as €5 million.
 Smuggled packs are sold for €4–€5, with Dublin's Moore Street a notorious site.
 Criminal gangs earn over €350 million a year from the trade, with one-quarter of tobacco smoked in Ireland being smuggled.

 In 2012, 96 million cigarettes were seized by Revenue Commissioners, dropping to 45 million in 2016.
 Higher security levels in airports have pushed criminals to using other methods to import tobacco, such as car ferries.